Dining In The Backcountry

 All meals are numbered from 1 to 10.
 This same protocol would also apply to participants with specific religious food needs.
 However, Philmont will replace the main dinner entrée for these participants using either: My Own Meals Kosher MREs, J&M Halal certified MREs or simply vegetarian options for Hindu and any other religion with specific requests.
 Participants must make these arrangements prior to arrival at Philmont.

-For meals taken in the dining hall, appropriate substitutions can be arranged by speaking to the dining hall manager upon arrival at Philmont.
+For meals eaten in the dining hall, appropriate substitutions can be arranged by speaking to the Dining Hall Manager.